imattau/bookstr/README.md

 ## Build and Deployment

-The application can be built and containerised with Docker.
+The application can be built and containerised with Docker or Podman.

 1. Install dependencies and run the tests:
    ```bash